Mediagone/doctrine-specifications/README.md

 - orderedAlphabetically => `OrderArticleAlphabetically` specification
 - maxCount => `LimitMaxCount` specification

+> _Note: we'll see how to create each of these specifications for educational purposes, but the library provides many generic specifications you can use for common usages (see the `Generic specifications` section below)._

 ### SpecificationCompound class
 First, we need to create our main class that will be updated later in our example.
 It extends `SpecificationCompound` which provides a simple specification registration mechanism, we'll see that in details right after.